 To transfer between the KTM Komuter and the LRT network, these are the stations accommodate easy transfer within short walking distance.

-To transfer between the KTM Komuter and the MRT Sungai Buloh – Kajang Line, these are the KTM stations that accommodate easy transfer to MRT station within short walking distance.
+To transfer between the KTM Komuter and the MRT Kajang Line, these are the KTM stations that accommodate easy transfer to MRT station within short walking distance.

-Connect to Express Rail Link (ERL) Train to go to Airports
+Connect to Express Rail Link (ERL) train to go KLIA / klia2

 Go to Subang Skypark Terminal with the Skypark Link

-The Skypark Link is a convenient, time saving and affordable train service that connects you from the KL Sentral KTM station, to the Subang Jaya KTM station, and finally to the Subang Skypark Terminal.
+The Skypark Link is a convenient, time saving and affordable train service that connects you from the KL Sentral KTM station, to the Subang Jaya KTM station, and finally and finally to the Terminal Skypark station near the Subang Skypark Terminal.

 The 2 main routes (vice-versa) are firstly the KL Sentral - Skypark Terminal route with 26km travel distance and secondly the Subang Jaya – Skypark Terminal route with 9km travel distance.